vyapp/vy/INTRO.md

 ### Delete selected text

 There is a Key-Command that deletes all selected text.
-Switch to NORMAL mode, place the cursor over a line then press
+Switch to NORMAL mode, place the cursor over a line then press the Key-Command below to select the line.

     <Key-f>

-It will select the line entirely.
-Move the cursor around then select some lines.
+Move the cursor around then select some other lines.
-Now, press
+Now, press.

     <Key-d>

-You will notice all the selected was deleted.
+You will notice all the selected text was deleted.

 ***